OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 ![Switch Platform](https://github.com/OmniVirt/OmniVirtAdNetwork-Unity-Example/raw/master/Screenshots/switchplatform.jpg)

 Please note that if you do not switch the platform, your code will not be able to compile.

+# Integrate Fullscreen Ad to your app

+Please follow the instructions in this section to enable fullscreen ad in your app.

 ## Prepare a script